 - any other required information

-You are required to advertise the application within ten working days of the full application being correctly made to us.
+You are required to advertise the application within ten working days of the full and correct application being made to us.
 We will send acknowledgement of receipt of your application which will advise advertising dates.
 If your application is not correct or missing information it will not be valid and should not be advertised.
 If the application is made by post you should also send a copy of the application to any other person or responsible body, as given in our application guidance.
 Please ensure the correct postage is applied when posting consultation copies of your licence application as responsible bodies will not pay the extra postage.
 Your application will be rejected until they receive their copy and it may mean you will need to re-advertise and incur unnecessary additional costs and delays.

 An application fee, based on the premises rateable value, is payable at the time of application.
 There is also an annual fee to be paid on the anniversary of the licence being issued.
 Please note that approximately every five years the Valuation Office Agency (VOA) adjusts the rateable value of business properties to reflect changes in the property market.
 The most recent revaluation came into effect in England and Wales on 1 April 2017, based on rateable values from 1 April 2015.
 We will use the VOA's latest rateable value when calculating annual fee for premises licenses and if your rateable value has changed at revaluation you may find that your fee band for your annual licence fee has changed too.